 Where is Mendocino, California?

-Mendocino, CA is located in Northern Calfornia and is about 9.5 miles from Fort Bragg and about 155 miles north of San Francisco.
+Mendocino, CA is located in Northern California and is about 9.5 miles from Fort Bragg and about 155 miles north of San Francisco.

 From San Francisco/Bay Area

 If you have time, leave early enough to enjoy the mini 3.5-hour road trip from San Francisco to Mendocino, and the many stops you can take along the way.

 If you’re leaving after work on a Friday and just want to get up to Mendocino the fastest way possible, take the 101 North out of the city, get on the 128 West around Cloverdale, and finally the 1 North once you get to the coast, just after Navarro River Redwoods State Park.

 Note that you usually lose cell service on the stretch between Navarro and the coast on Hwy 128.